SpikeAI/HULK/hulk.md

 En parallèle, nous espérons ainsi que ce nouveau type d’algorithme rapide d’apprentissage non supervisé puisse fournir une théorie normative pour le codage de l’information dans le traitement sensoriel de bas niveau, qu’il soit par exemple visuel ou auditif.

 ## en: Introduction
-Neural architecture consists of a complex dynamic system that operates at different time scales.
+Neural architecture is a complex dynamic system that operates at different time scales.
 In particular, one of its properties is to succeed in the feat of being able to both represent information quickly but also to be able to adapt in the long term autonomously (self-organized) to optimize this coding.
 In the case of the mammalian primary visual cortex (V1) for instance, one can observe the rapid coding of retinal image, as a process of transforming the visual information into a rough sketch that represents the outlines of objects in the image.
-This rapid 50-milli-second operation (in humans) is key to the results of Hubel and Wiesel, who showed that some mammalian primary visual cortex cells have receptive fields which are predominantly selective at relatively localized orientations.
+This rapid operation, of the order of 50 milli-seconds in humans, is key to the results of Hubel and Wiesel, who showed that some mammalian primary visual cortex cells have relatively localized receptive fields which are predominantly selective at different orientations.
 A major step in understanding this observation has been to show that the emergence of these filters can be explained as the coupling of a simple Hebbian learning with an optimal coding of the image.
 Indeed, the work of Bruno Olshausen has shown that by imposing a sparse encoding of the image, we can obtain the emergence of such cells in a neural-type model.
 This type of unsupervised learning algorithm has been related to many other types of optimal representation algorithms used in both signal processing and artificial intelligence.